BaptisteGuillemin/bot-discord-project/README.md

 The bot display the 2 visualization with thoses 3 necessary parameters.

-$Call_Bot to call the bot in the discord discussion
+    - $Call_Bot => Call the bot in the discord discussion
-$Get_example is a example of visualization with pre define parameters of Paris, Ile-de-France, France.
+    - $Get_example => See an example of visualization with pre define parameters of Paris, Ile-de-France, France.